SDarling97/SDarling97/README.md

 I am 26 years old from London, UK.
 I recently graduated with a Bachelor of Science in Finance, where I spent two years studying in the US and completed my final year online.
 During my final year, I began to dive into Python and discovered a deep interest in data analysis and data science!
 This interest led me to learn SQL and Power BI to further enhance my analytical and reporting skills.

-I have a keen interest in working with large sales datasets, where I combine my finance and business background with data analysis to uncover what factors are affecting businesses—whether it's internal operations, economic influences, or a combination of both.
+I have a keen interest in working with datasets, where I can combine my finance and business background with data analysis to gain insights.

 I still have a lot to learn and so I am looking for junior positions to which I can bring my enthusiasm and curiosity!